decretist/Dissertation/Chapter2/chapter2o.markdown

 [4] Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 193.

+[5] C.1 q.1 d.p.c.96 (Friedberg 1.392) refers to D.19 c.9 under the
+title *tractatus decretalium epistolarum* in a context that strongly suggests that the treatise referred to is to be understood as corresponding to distinctions 19-20.
+Use of the title "treatise of decretal letters" strongly suggests that this is to be read as a specific reference to distinctions 19-20, understood as a self-contained text independent from the rest of the treatise on laws.

+[6] Distinctions 1-20 are usually referred to by modern scholars as the treatise on laws (*tractatus de legibus*).
+I cannot find an internal reference in the *Decretum* referring to it under that title.

-[5] There are five internal references to the *tractatus ordinandorum* in the vulgate *Decretum*:
+[7] There are five internal references to the *tractatus ordinandorum* in the vulgate *Decretum*:
 C.1 q.7 d.p.c.6 "Item: 'Priscis igitur, etc.' Require supra in tractatu ordinandorum." (first recension, Friedberg 1.430): reference to D.55 c.1